May Seaton-Tiedeman: Life

 May Louise Seaton spent the early years of her life in Boston, Massachusetts, the daughter of Alfred Herbert and Hannora Seaton.
 As a teenager, she moved with her family to England.
 In 1886 she married Dutch journalist and editor Frederick Henry Lewis Tiedeman, with whom she had one son, Henry Seaton Tiedeman.
 Based in London, the couple travelled widely, socialising with a large group of influential and reformist friends.
 Frederick Tiedeman died in 1915, ending a happy marriage of nearly three decades.
-The following year, May married a longtime family friend, Edward Woolf Abrams, a metal mining agent.
+The following year, May married a long-time family friend, Edward Woolf Abrams, a metal mining agent.
 This marriage too lasted nearly 30 years, until Abrams' death in 1945.

-Seaton-Tiedeman was a devoted suffragist, as well as a longtime campaigner for changes to divorce laws in the United Kingdom.
+Seaton-Tiedeman was a devoted suffragist, as well as a long-time campaigner for changes to divorce laws in the United Kingdom.
 She served for many years on the executive committee of the Union of Ethical Societies (today Humanists UK) and, at the age of 70, spoke in Hyde Park for women's suffrage celebrations.